 - Then, place what is ideally one whole piece of 10mm-ish plywood or OBS on top to screw directly through it to the frame.
 MAKE SURE YOU COUNTERSINK THESE SCREWS so it doesn’t catch on the felt lining over time.

-- Then once in place, cut the excess off with a hand saw.
+- Once in place, cut the excess off with a hand saw.

 Above, you can see I didn’t have a whole piece and made do with what I had and butted some strips together.

-- I then added another batten for strength in the middle.
+- Next, I added another batten for strength in the middle.
 If you’re using a whole piece, then you’ll probably want a batten positioned the opposite way to how I did it below.

 - I also had joins (or seams if you will) where my ply butted together and because I don’t have a table saw for perfect straight edges, I used some gaffa tape to cover them up.
 My gaps may only have been a mm or two out here and there, but I want this to last.

-- Then to allow the lid to open with just one hand, I lined up the lid with the box, marked where my hinges needed to be (mine are regular door ones), and fixed them in to place.
-Note, I didn’t chisel these in to the door, but that would be the proper way, but as they’re laying flat, I saw no point.
+- Then to allow the lid to open with just one hand, I lined up the lid with the box.
+Followed by marking where my hinges needed to be (mine are regular door ones).
+Now fixed them in to place.
+Note, I didn’t chisel these in to the door and because they’re laying flat, I saw no point.

 This was the expensive bit.
 I only needed 1 metre of felt and could only see them for sale in 8-10m rolls.
 I picked mine up from Wickes for best price and quality – about £16 after a 10% discount.

-- I cut a scetion with an overlap of 50mm.
+- Then I cut a section with an overlap of 50mm.
 As this box is small, my Dad confirmed I didn’t need to use felt adhesive (so I took that back for a refund).

 - I laid the felt on top and hammered around the sides with 13mm clout nails while also pulling it taut.